eric1foard/quick-budget/README.md

 - About Me
 -- Add one, why not.
 Link it from the bottom nav (and top?)

-- Budget
--- Make the save button look nicer.
--- Add something after user saves - sweetalert?
--- Add a loading image for while the GET requests are being made.
--- Track if user has made changes.
-If they have, warn them before leaving page.
--- Allow users without profiles to use, like a demo.
-Then in order to save, create profile.

 - Dashboard
 -- Displays result of what user entered.